-Thematic Policy Promotino Development Locations and Infrastructure (PROM) Thematic Policy il will support the creation of successful, sustainable, connected places by promoting development locations and ire improvements.
-Locations are detailed in Area Strategies for each Local Area Partnership area.
-Objectives Impact Justification for predicted impact Land Use √ The promotion of sites, projects and infrastructure developments through this policy is designed to be consistent with the overall vision of the Plan and be consistent with the new Principal Policy structure, particularly the Purpose of Place policy.
-As such the proposals identified are consistent with and will have a positive effect on the following SEA objectives HLO1 To achieve balanced, sustainable land use SO1 To regenerate derelict, vacant and contaminated land and to bring back to commercial, residential and recreational use SO2 To improve quality, accessibility and biodiversity of open spaces SO6 To overcome land access constraints and promote more sustainable forms of transport SO7 To ensure future supply of quality land SO8 To increase development on brownfield sites SO9 To integrate land use with transportation and other infrastructure requirements SO10 To identify and promote land use development opportunities SO11 To promote more environmentally friendly patterns of development and land uses SO13 To protect landscape setting creating a defendable urban edge Ecology ~ The current policy safeguards and enhances the environment through the protection of biodiversity by promoting the Seven Lochs Wetland Park Special Landscape Areas and Green Network Improvements.
-As such the proposals identified are consistent with and will have a positive effect on the following SEA objectives HLO 1 Safeguard and enhance the environment through the protection of biodiversity HLO2 Protect, enhance and where necessary restore species and habitat SO3 To restore and enhance biodiversity in urban, rural and aquatic environments through better planning, design and practice SO5 Take practical steps to restore, enhance and manage protected and at risk species and habitats Identify new sites, monitor confirmed sites and create new sites for Action Plan species and habitats Aquatic Environment √ The particular promotion of the Seven Lochs Wetland Park is consistent with and will have a positive effect on the following SEA objectives HLO 1 Safeguard and enhance the environment through the protection of biodiversity SO1 Adopt practices which help maintain and enhance biological resources SO2 To halt the loss of biodiversity and continue to reverse previous losses through targeted action for species and habitats SO3 To restore and enhance biodiversity in urban, rural and aquatic environments through better planning, design and practice
+PROM: Promoting Development Locations and Infrastructure (Thematic Policy) successful, sustainable, connected places by promoting development locations and infrastructure improvements. s for each Local Area Partnership area.
+Objectives Impact Justification for predicted impact Land Use V The promotion of sites, projects and infrastructure developments through this policy is designed to be consistent with the overall vision of the Plan and be consistent with the new Principal Policy structure, particularly the Purpose of Place policy.
+As such the proposals identified are consistent with and will have a positive effect on the following SEA objectives HLO1 To achieve balanced, sustainable land use SO1 To regenerate derelict, vacant and contaminated land and to bring back to commercial, residential and recreational use SO2 To improve quality, accessibility and biodiversity of open spaces SO6 To overcome land access constraints and promote more sustainable forms of transport SO7 To ensure future supply of quality land SO8 To increase development on brownfield sites SO9 To integrate land use with transportation and other infrastructure requirements SO10 To identify and promote land use development opportunities SO11 To promote more environmentally friendly patterns of development and land uses SO13 To protect landscape setting creating a defendable urban edge Ecology V SO13 To protect landscape setting creating a derendable urban edge The current policy safeguards and enhances the environment through the protection of biodiversity by promoting the Seven Lochs Wetland Park Special Landscape Areas and Green Network Improvements.
+As such the proposals identified are consistent with and will have a positive effect on the following SEA objection HLO 1 Safeguard and enhance the environment through the protection of biodiversity HLO2 Protect, enhance and where necessary restore species and habitat SO3 To restore and enhance biodiversity in urban, rural and aquatic environments through better plannin design and practice SO5 Take practical steps to restore, enhance and manage protected and at-risk species and habitats SO6 Identify new sites, monitor confirmed sites and create new sites for Action Plan species and habitat Aquatic Environment ✓ The particular promotion of the Seven Lochs Wetland Park is consistent with and will have a positive effect on the following SEA objectives HLO 1 Safeguard and enhance the environment through the protection of biodiversity SO1 Adopt practices which help maintain and enhance biological resources SO2 To halt the loss of biodiversity and continue to reverse previous losses through targeted action for species and habitats SO3 To restore and enhance biodiversity in urban, rural and aquatic environments through better planning, design and practice